Fl4gSm4sher/CTF-WriteUps/San Diego CTF 2021/OSINT/hIDe and seek/README.md

 Challenge description reminds of incomplete links.

-The first link is preety common.
+The first link is pretty common.
 It is a youtube link and indeed it was...
 [**Youtube**](https://www.youtube.com/watch?v=hqXOIZtRYZU)
 First Half Of The flag = sdctf{w0w_1_